RikudouSage/PhpScad/doc/brick.md

 ## Final touches

-It wouldn't be a tutorial made by me if there wasn't some personal gimmick of me.
+It wouldn't be a tutorial made by me if there wasn't some personal gimmick of mine.

 Currently, this whole shape is centered while I like my shapes having the bottom left corner at the [0,0,0] position.